bhimmetoglu/time-series-medicine/README.md

 * Skewness and Kurtosis within each block

 ## Data exploration
-A simple data exploration is provided by the explore [notebook](https://github.com/bhimmetoglu/seizure-forecast/blob/master/explore.ipynb).
+A simple data exploration is provided in this [notebook](https://github.com/bhimmetoglu/seizure-forecast/blob/master/explore.ipynb), which includes some data visualization and basic modelling.